Creating and Cloning Repositories: git init vs git clone

 Connecting an Initialized Repository to a Remote

-If you created a repository locally with git init and later want to connect it to a remote repository on GitHub or another platform, you can add the remote manually.
-This is a common workflow when you start a project locally and then decide to push it online for backup or collaboration.
+If you created a repository locally with git init and later want to connect it to a remote repository on GitHub, GitLab, or another platform, you can add the remote manually.
+This is a common workflow when you start a project locally and then decide to push it online for backup, collaboration, or to share it with others.

 git remote add origin https://github.com/username/repository.git